Anthocsn/CheatSheet/Recon/Dirbuster.md

 * -r : For save the report
 * -s : Change the start point.
 Default: /
+* -R : Don't be recursive.
+Faster for first scan.
 * -H : No GUI (Not working for me, can't find anything)